-After reading and hearing about a 2.5 mile water-trail through the mangroves in Bahia Tenacatita in our Cruising Guide we could not wait to go.
+After reading and hearing about a 2.5 mile water-trail through the mangroves in Bahia Tenacatita in this cruising guide we could not wait to go.
 Especially since there were supposed to be excellent snorkeling and great tacos at the end.
 We first tried tackling the trail near low water but soon found that we would need a machete or saw to make it through.
 So we waited a couple of days until high tide was at a more decent hour of the day and tried again – wood chopping tools at the ready.

 The first part of the trail is wide open, teeming with fish and birds.
 About 1.5 miles along it starts to narrow and we had to navigate sharp branches attacking from above and below.
 Since our dinghy only has two air-chambers we were very mindful not to puncture it.
 We had already encountered one – albeit small – crocodile.

 We chopped a couple of large branches and got a few new scratches but finally made it to the lagoon at the end of the trail where we were expecting to see a small dock and palapa as well as a trail leading to the beach.
 What we found is some abandoned buildings, a dock that was falling apart and a fence blocking acces to the beach.
 Since we were up against the clock with a falling tide, we had to either find a way to the beach so we could dinghy back to the boat anchored in the next bay, or hightail it back trough the mangrove trail before it became impassable at low tide.